 A study of human development from birth to death.
 Special attention is devoted to the factors which affect an individual's physical, social-emotional, and intellectual development.

 EDUC 217 Early Childhood Development

-3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Spring.
-Prerequisite: Minimum grade of C in EDUC 115.
+3 credit hours, 3 contact hours (Lecture: 1.5; Lab: 1.5); Semesters Offered: Spring.